rscopes/rescope/readme.md

 - Page state & status
 - session, etc...

-ReScope provide easy preloading, store dependencies, datas binding & async management.
+ReScope allow easy contexts preloading, store dependencies, datas binding & async management.

 ### Any flux actions ?

-Using ReScope you just have to set some key state values on the right Store.
+Using ReScope you just have to set some key state values & helpers on the right Store.
+Ex :
+(myContext)::session:login(user, pass)
+(myContext)::visibleTasks:setOffsetWindow(from, to)
+(myContext)::tasksStats:setState({mode:"%complete"})
+...

 ## How it work